-Glad to see you again captain.
-We’ve gone over preparations before sailing into battle, making sure your ship is properly provisioned, have enough supplies like food for your crew, repair kits, and ammunition for your weapons.
+Glad to see you again Captain.
+We’ve gone over preparations before sailing into battle, making sure your ship is properly provisioned, have enough supplies like food, kits to mend and repair your ship, and ammunition for your weapons.
 If your memory is a bit rusty, we recommend giving that another look in last week’s DevBlog.

 Now, are you ready to set sail and hunt down your enemies?
 Let's get to the fun part where we talk about active combat, where you get to see your crew and your ship’s formidable weapons in action!

 Alright captain, time to be straight with you by sharing a disclaimer.
 We are excited to be giving you an early look at Skull and Bones.
 But please be aware the game is still a work-in-progress and some of the details shared here may change before release.

 Ship-to-Ship Combat: Strategizing your Attack

 Customising your loadout plays an important role in preparing for combat.